keithbsmiley-other/emilysite/_pages/the-silvestrian-chapter-one.md

 </p>

 <p>
-“The king’ll torture me and mine if I don’t tell him about you."
+“The king’ll torture me and mine if I don’t tell him about you.”
 He leaned on his pitchfork like it was a cane, not a potential weapon.
 In feeble hands even the sharpest sword is little better than a tool for tilling.
 </p>

 <p>
 “So, the way I see it you have two options,” the old man said.
 “Be on your way.
 I’ll give you a head start.
-I'll wait until sun up before I tell the king’s men.
+I’ll wait until sun up before I tell the king’s men.
 Or, you can face me, like you have the others in the pits.”
 He held the lantern a little higher.
 The soft light cast sharp shadows against his sagging face.
 “Are you really the monster they say you are?”
 </p>

 <p>
 Lyana took another step back, letting the moonlight shine down on her.
-Her amber eyes reflected in the man's wide, black pupils.
+Her amber eyes reflected in the man’s wide, black pupils.
 She opened her palms to show that she was unarmed.
 Although, since her bonding with Kess, Lyana was never truly unarmed.
 </p>

 <p>
-"The king doesn't have to know," she said.
-"Let me into your home.
+“The king doesn’t have to know,” she said.“Let me into your home.
 My fe chooseling is wounded.
-We need your help."
-She paused, hoping her pleas for mercy would overcome the old man's terror.
-"Please.
-If my fe, Kess, dies, I won't be far behind her.
-You can save two lives tonight."
+We need your help.”
+She paused, hoping her pleas for mercy would overcome the old man’s terror.“Please.
+If my fe, Kess, dies, I won’t be far behind her.
+You can save two lives tonight.”
 </p>

 <p>
-Holding the man against his will wasn't an option.
+Holding the man against his will wasn’t an option.
 She had to trust the king would never know of her whereabouts.
 It was the only way to stay out of his pits.
 Keeping this man captive would ensure no trust between them.
 She had to hope he would do the right thing.
 </p>

 <p>
-The old man licked his thin lips.
-"I can't do that."
+The old man licked his thin lips.“I can’t do that.”
 He readjusted his weight, pointed the pitchfork at Lyana, and lunged.
 </p>

 <p>
-Lyana wished she hadn't seen the attack coming.
-She wished she hadn't been forced to prepare for this outcome, but fear and prejudice always outweighed mercy and kindness.
+Lyana wished she hadn’t seen the attack coming.
+She wished she hadn’t been forced to prepare for this outcome, but fear and prejudice always outweighed mercy and kindness.
 She knew that better than perhaps anyone else in Cael.
 </p>

 <p>
 It only took one quick step.
 One simple flick of her wrist.
-Muscle memory guided the dagger between the old man's ribs before Lyana realized what had happened.
+Muscle memory guided the dagger between the old man’s ribs before Lyana realized what had happened.
 Murder in the name of self preservation came too easily to her.
 </p>

 <p>
 The man gasped.
 Dark liquid pooled on her arm as she lowered the dying man to the ground.
-The coppery tang of his blood mixed with the dirt's earthy musk, creating a repulsive potpourri.
+The coppery tang of his blood mixed with the dirt’s earthy musk, creating a repulsive potpourri.
 He coughed.
 Blood bubbled in his mouth, threatening to spill from his lips.
 </p>

 <p>
-"You are a monster."
+“You are a monster.”
 His last words forced a line of deep red to run from the corner of his mouth.
 </p>

 <p>